skrrrlev/Masters_Thesis/Docs/SETUP.md

 ```

 ## Virtual environment
 Often when working with something in Python, it is beneficial to setup a virtual environment.
-It is basically a clean sheet of python, where only the built-in modules is installed.
+It is basically a clean sheet of python, where only the built-in modules are installed.
 Other packages that might come in handy, can easily be installed with _pip_.

 This can simply be done by invoking the _virtualenv_ python package from the console.
 The package is usually installed already